SuperCowPowers/workbench/docs/blogs/descriptor_drilldown.md

 In this Blog we'll look at the popular AqSol compound solubility dataset, compute Molecular Descriptors (RDKit and Mordred) and take a deep dive on why NaNs, INFs, and parse errors are generated on about 9% of the compounds.

 ### Data
 AqSolDB: A curated reference set of aqueous solubility, created by the Autonomous Energy Materials Discovery [AMD] research group, consists of aqueous solubility values of 9,982 unique compounds curated from 9 different publicly available aqueous solubility datasets.
-AqSolDB also contains some relevant topological and physico-chemical 2D descriptors.
-Additionally, AqSolDB contains validated molecular representations of each of the compounds.
 <https://www.nature.com/articles/s41597-019-0151-1>

 **Download from Harvard DataVerse:**